pierzeno/Q-learning/README.md

 2. **Learning Process**: The agent starts at `(0, 0)` and explores the grid using Q-learning.
 The Q-table is updated at each step to reflect the best learned actions.
 3. **Exploration**: The agent tries various actions (up, down, left, right) and learns from its experiences, improving its policy over time.
 4. **Goal Reached**: When the agent reaches the goal, the episode ends, and the Q-table has learned the optimal path.

+## Q-learning
+The algorithm used in this program to teaches to the agent the action that it might take is the [Q-learning](https://en.wikipedia.org/wiki/Q-learning).

 ## Changing Grid Dimensions